nerves-project-attic/nerves_system_qemu_arm/README.md

 ### Networking on Linux

-Tested with Ubuntu 16.04 LTS Xenial Xerus, which uses QEMU version 2.5.0.
+**Note:** These instructions are valid for Ubuntu 16.04 LTS Xenial Xerus, which uses QEMU version 2.5.0.
+In the following, `eth0` is assumed to be the machine's primary physical network interface (Ethernet or Wi-Fi), and `bridge1` a virtual bridge interface that we'll create for use with QEMU.
+If those interface names don't work for you, adjust all instructions accordingly.
+Similarly, the subnet 192.168.0.0/24 is arbitrary; change it as required

 Development and testing was conducted on a remote machine over `ssh -X` for X-Windows forwarding.